 - Most applicants will just send exactly the same CV to every job vacancy they apply for, so you can stand out by tailoring your CV to each individual vacancy.

-- For example our manager's CV sample above focuses almost solely on the CV writing skills of our MD, even though this role also encompasses sales, marketing, finance, managing people, etc.
+- For example our manager's CV sample above focuses almost solely on the fund-raising skills (especially in the Major Achievements section), even though this role also encompasses a wide range of other important skills and abilities.

-- The reason for this very narrow focus is because this is precisely what you ('the potential client') are interested in.
+- The reason for this very narrow focus is because fund-raising is what employers (in this case charities) are most interested in.

 - Your own CV needs to do exactly the same, you must analyse what your 'potential client' (an employer / recruitment agency) wants to know about you, in terms of skills, experience and achievements.

 - Your CV must then persuade them that you have all the skills and experience required to perform the job and that you are better than all the other applicants - you will only have a chance of gaining an interview if you can produce a CV like this.

 - Our Example CVs page also features this same manager CV sample, and shows you exactly how the weak original CV was expertly rewritten by Bradley CVs, allowing the client to secure the new job they so badly wanted.

 - The manager CV sample above uses a simple straightforward layout, because over complex layouts and graphics can be off-putting to an employer and may lead to your application being rejected.

 - Employers need to quickly find the information they need when deciding whether to interview you or not.

 - Remember also that the layout is only one component - how you use the words on your CV matter even more, because you must be able to sell yourself to an employer to gain an interview - more on this in a minute.